bel0v/eth-global-london/README.md

 - **Dynamic.xyz** for wallet connection.
 - Utilizing **lighthouse.storage** for image data.
-- Solidity smart contracts managed by hardhat and deployed on Chiliz, Arbitrum and Base.
+- Solidity smart contracts deployed on **Chiliz, Arbitrum and Base**.
+- Use any token as a reward, including **APE** coin.
+- **Nouns DAO** design assets for UX/UI.
 - React, Express.js and Python for Front-End and Back-end services.
+- Viem for blockchain interaction, hardhat for contracts and prisma for the database.

 ![alt text](./architecture.jpg)